Azure/terraform-azure-modules/Contribute.md

   Run `terraform-docs` on README.md file, then run `markdown-table-formatter` to format markdown tables in README.md.
 ```

-Third, please run the `pr-check` task to check whether our code meets our pipeline’s requirement.
+4. Forth, please run the `pr-check` task to check whether our code meets our pipeline’s requirement.
 For Mac/Linux, the whole command should be like this: `$ docker run --rm -v $(pwd):/src -w /src mcr.microsoft.com/azterraform:latest make pr-check`; for Windows, the whole command should be like this: `$ docker run --rm -v ${pwd}:/src -w /src mcr.microsoft.com/azterraform:latest make pre-commit`

-Finally, please run the `e2e-test` with the following command.
+5. Finally, please run the `e2e-test` with the following command.
 For Mac/Linux, the whole command should be like this: `docker run --rm -v $(pwd):/src -w /src -e ARM_SUBSCRIPTION_ID -e`; for Windows, the whole command should be like this: `docker run --rm -v ${pwd}:/src -w /src -e ARM_SUBSCRIPTION_ID -e ARM_TENANT_ID -e ARM_CLIENT_ID -e ARM_CLIENT_SECRET mcr.microsoft.com/azterraform:latest make e2e-test`

+6. Finally, install the 1ES ([One Engineering Service](https://github.com/apps/1es-resource-management/installations/24223778)) to enable the subsequent automatic tests.

 ### Make a Pull Request
-After passing all the pre-commit & pr-check & E2E test, which indicates that your modules are in alignment with our verified module pipeline, you can make a pull request in our [repo](https://github.com/Azure/terraform-azure-modules).
+After passing all the pre-commit & pr-check & E2E test, you can make a pull request in our [repo](https://github.com/Azure/terraform-azure-modules).
 Please note that each module needs to have its own pull request.

+Subsequently, our CI pr-check will be executed automatically.
+Once the pr-check has passed, the e2e test and version upgrade test will be executed with manual approval.
+Passing all tests indicates that your modules are in alignment with our verified module pipeline.
+If the tests fail, please refer to the pipeline's output and make modifications.
+Thank you for your cooperation.

 ### The End
 When your pull request has been merged into our main branch, as the module owner, you are responsible for maintaining and updating it.
 In cases that you are not able to guarantee its applicability in real business scenarios, please inform the Azure Terraform team as soon as possible.
 We will alert users the potential risk or roll it off from our GitHub repo.